raymondklutse/PortfolioWebsite/README.md

 # Porfolio Website
-Developing a portfolio website using React.js
+In this project, I use React.js to develop my portfolio website in order to showcase my projects.